Obstetrics and Gynecology

 - Interview questions you may get asked: why obgyn, research experience and interest, future career plans (i.e. academics vs private practice, interest in fellowships), why this location or program, behavioral questions (almost every place had these, examples: tell me about…a difficult situation, a time you didn’t get along with someone, the worst day of your life, etc).

-- Questions to ask interviewers (always have a list ready in your head): how do you feel about the quality of residents coming out of the program, what kinds of support systems to you have in place for residents, do you have any formal curriculum for residents as teachers, what are you looking for in your interns.
+- Questions to ask interviewers (always have a list ready in your head): how do you feel about the quality of residents coming out of the program, how are you approaching FLS (new-ish to OBGYN), what kinds of support systems do you have in place for residents, do you have any formal curriculum for residents as teachers, how do you handle feedback to residents and also about the program, what is the one thing you would change about the program, what kind of support is in place for residents pursuing fellowship?

 - Consider going on second looks only if there are things you are not sure about regarding a program, like the residents.
-This is not necessary at all and is not another opportunity to meet with program directors.
+This is not necessary at all and is only for your benefit.
+It is not another opportunity to meet with program directors and does not give you any benefit in terms of ranking.

-- February: formulate and Submit ROL: feel free to run by mentors and deans (get input from OSA and from OB/GYN faculty or residents), send #1 letter to favorite place, consider additional interest letters to top 2-4 programs.
+- February: formulate and Submit ROL.
+Feel free to run by mentors and deans (get input from OSA and from OB/GYN faculty or residents), send #1 choice an email to let them know you are ranking them #1 (this is important), consider additional interest letters to top 2-4 programs (PDs have noted in recent years that they are less helpful; therefore, this is a good thing to discuss with your advisor before sending).